 It is an error if proc does not accept one argument.

 The call-with-port procedure calls proc with port as an argument.
-If proc returns, port is closed automatically and the values returned by proc are returned.
+If proc returns, then the port is closed automatically and the values yielded by the proc are returned.